 The Algarve has probably the best weather in the country and one of the most stable climates in the world.
 With almost 3,300 hours of sunshine per year, it enjoys more sunny days than almost anywhere else in Europe.

 There is a catch, however, – as a result, the Algarve has a reputation as a top tourist destination for both the Portuguese and other Europeans.

-If you are a devoted golfer, the Algarve is also the right place for you.
+If you are a devoted golfer, the Algarve is definitely the right place for you.
 The region boasts 42 courses in less than 100 miles and is generally recognized as a top golfing destination in continental Europe, and some would say the world.

 The Algarve beaches deserve a separate mention.